DingXuefeng/ssh-paramiko-service/README.md

 ## How to configure
 - create a file `ssh-paramiko-service/external/config.yaml`.
 The name of the file is hard coded, see [`service.py`](service.py)

-- Put in the file your server name etc. example file:
+- Put in the file your server name, user name for login to ssh etc.
+- example file:
 ```yaml
 num_workers: 5
 max_connections: 1